wikimedia/search-highlighter/docs/fetch_fields.md

 }
 ```

-Use it, but be careful.
+Use it but be careful.